codepod-io/codepod/website/docs/3-manual/README.md

 **Try it [here (experimental)](https://app.codepod.io)**

-## Optional User Registration
+## Signup & Login

-Codepod is a web app with standard user authentication.
-You can register, or better, you can login with your google account instantly.
-If you don't register & login, the system will register a Guest user, so that people can try out Codepod without registering.
+Codepod is a web application that offers standard user authentication.
+Moreover, you can experience the convenience of instant access by logging in with your Google account.

 <img src={require("./assets/signup.png").default} alt="xxx" width="600" />